lauren-wu/macrogenomics/README.md

 # macrogenomics
-Codes
+The python codes used in the study of macrogenomics engineering Codes
 1.	mcExpressionOut.py: Output the result from Monte Carlo simulation and Brownian Dynamics simulation.

 2.	macrogenomics.py: The class required to do any chromatin packing macromolecular crowding model calculation